AdmiralenOla/Scoary/README.md

 - [SciPy] (http://www.scipy.org/install.html) (Tested with versions 0.16, 0.17, 0.18)
 - (If you supply custom trees: ete3 AND six)

+Note that ete3 and six are not automatically installed.
+You can do `pip install ete3 six` to get them

 ## Installation

 The easiest way to install Scoary is through the pip package manager: